 InReach can get weather forecasts (they can be delightfully inaccurate in remote areas).
 With Spot X, you will have to text someone and get them to look one up for you.

 For the tracking feature to work properly with Spot X, the device must be upright.
 It won’t sit that way naturally, so some kind of cradle or stand will need to be fashioned (the Bluetooth version comes with a stand).
 Laying down, only about half of the tracking points actually get through.
 InReach is better in this regard.
-If you want bulletproof tracking, get a Spot Gen 3.
+If you want bulletproof tracking, get a Spot Gen 3 or 4.

 InReach can be set to “ring until answered” when there is an incoming message.
 Spot X just bleeps once and then goes silent, leading to missed calls.